kenmcgarry/DrugSideEffects/R/README.md

 `reviewers_JBI_DrugList.R` - performs (so far) the majority of the processing to generate the candidates drugs for repurposing.

 `reviewers_JBI_run.R` - calls in the functions defined by reviewers_JBI_DrugList.R, assumes data structures are already loaded in.
+Then runs the functions.

 `reviewersJBIloadData.RData` - is the R environment from reviewers_JBI_LoadData.R avoids the need to run it afresh everytime you power up R.